-Validity: Dwell time (i.e., any inactive days during order cycle time where there is no expectation that GHSC-PSM should be taking steps to source, fulfill, or deliver the order.) can obscure the actual active cycle time for process segments.
+- Validity: Dwell time (i.e., any inactive days during order cycle time where there is no expectation that GHSC-PSM should be taking steps to source, fulfill, or deliver the order.) can obscure the actual active cycle time for process segments.
 When dwell is not identified and excluded, the average segment times may not represent the actual time required to complete the process.
-The project will mitigate this with the use of hold statuses and the reporting of dwell-adjusted cycle time in FY2021 Q1.

-- Reliability: A few adjustments have been made to data collection and milestones use over time, including: use of parent Order Entry Date in instances where lines are split off to a new RO; introducing RO Clarified Date as a proxy for RO Sent to Plan/Source milestones; introducing Actual Cargo Ready Date as a proxy for Actual Goods Available Date for Distribution Orders; introducing the Delivery Progress flag in the Performance Dataset to filter for line items for which all associated shipments have been delivered.
+The project mitigated this with the use of hold statuses and the reporting of dwell-adjusted cycle time starting in FY2021 QI, as a variant of the indicator.
+Beginning in FY2023 QI, dwell-adjusted cycle time was split off into its own indicator (A3a). - Reliability: A few adjustments have been made to data collection and milestones use over time, including: use of parent Order Entry Date in instances where lines are split off to a new RO; introducing RO Clarified Date as a proxy for RO Sent to Plan/Source milestones; introducing Actual Cargo Ready Date as a proxy for Actual Goods Available Date for Distribution Orders; introducing the Delivery Progress flag in the Performance Dataset to filter for line items for which all associated shipments have been delivered.
 The completeness of milestone data may vary from quarter to quarter, so segments are not always reported consistently in every period (see Point of Clarification #5).